Clive Bossom: Other interests

 Outside politics he was a director of Vosper from 1973 to 1988, chairman of Europ Assistance Ltd (1972–88), chairman of the Anglo-Eastern Bank, director of the Northern Star Insurance Co, chairman of the Royal Automobile Club, the British Motor Sports Council (1975–82), vice-chairman of the British Roads Federation (1975–82), vice-president (d'honneur) of the Fédération Internationale de l'Automobile, president of IFPA (1969–81), and Master of the Worshipful Company of Grocers (1979–80).
 Bossom was also active in international relations.
 He was president of the Anglo-Netherlands Society (1978–89), Anglo-Belgian Society (1983–85) and the Iran Society.
 He received several awards from these countries.

 In the social fields, he was international president of the International Social Service for Refugees (1984–89), chairman of the Ex-Servicemens War Disabled Help Committee (1973–88) and vice-chairman Joint Committee of the Red Cross and St John (1987–92).
 He was Almoner of the Order of St. John of Jerusalem between 1987 and 1993.
 Bossom was a patron of the charity Children and Families Across Borders (CFAB).

-Private life
+Personal life

 Bossom married Lady Barbara Joan North (a sister of the 9th Earl of Guilford) on 28 September 1951; the couple had four children.